 - Extend the policy term

 Almost all term life policies include a renewability rider.
 A free add-on, that allows you to renew your term life policy without a medical exam up to a certain age.
-By contrast, there is no renewability guarantee for mortgage insurance.
+By contrast, there is no renewability guarantee for mortgage payoff insurance.
 The provider can reject your renewal request if your health is not what it used to be.

 Unlike mortgage insurance, term life is fully portable.
 That is because it is not tied to your mortgage lender but rather you.
-Even if you switch lenders or sell your home, your term life policy will remain intact, as long as you pay the premiums.
-By contrast, if you refinance your home loan, you will likely have to purchase a new mortgage insurance policy.
+Even if you switch lenders or sell your home, your term life policy will remain intact, as long as you pay the insurance premiums.
+By contrast, if you refinance your home loan, you will likely have to purchase a new mortgage payoff insurance policy.

 Bundling Your Mortgage and Auto Insurance